-Lavender Waxbill: Native to tropical West Africa.
-Body is gray overall, face has black eyestripe, flanks have a few small white spots.
-Rump, tail, and tail coverts are red.
-Bill is red to black, legs and feet are gray.
-Undulating flight, alternates flapping and gliding.
+Lavender Waxbill: Native to tropical West Africa, this waxbill is gray overall.
+It has a black eye stripe, red to black bill, and flanks have a few small white spots.
+The rump, tail, and tail coverts are red, and legs and feet are gray.
+Diet includes chickweed, insects and spiders.
+Undulating flight, alternating between flapping and gliding.
+Sexes are similar.

 Range and Habitat